 In somewhat better news:

-Download ION’s Annual Census of Women Directors and Executive Officers in the Russell 3000
+Download ION’s Annual Update of Women Directors and Executive Officers in the Regions

 MSCI ESG Research products and services are designed to provide in-depth research, ratings and analysis of environmental, social and governance-related business practices to companies worldwide.
 Ratings and data from MSCI ESG Research are also used in the construction of the MSCI ESG Indexes.
 MSCI ESG Research Inc. is a Registered Investment Adviser under the Investment Advisers Act of 1940.